NeX0uSman/NeX0uS/README.md

 Hi,
 This is my first uploaded project.
 It was built using JavaScript, React, HTML, CSS, and helpful libraries such as Swiper, among others.
+The biggest part of the effort was aimed at DESIGN AND OVERALL LOOK
 Features:
 Display of product images and phone models